 Foreign-imposed leaders thus face a Catch-22.
 If they placate their foreign patrons, they risk alienating those at home, who may take up arms against them.
 If they turn against their foreign backers, those patrons may seek to remove them, reigniting conflict between the two states.

 Externally imposed dictators are most vulnerable to this dilemma because they frequently have little support at home and are most dependent on foreign patrons.
 Promoting democratic regimes, however, is no panacea; democratic transitions engineered by outsiders usually fail.

 The result?
 Regime changes typically do not improve relations between interveners and targets.

 Here’s our look at the evidence

 We found that most types of regime change do not improve the relationship between the two nations.
-Pairs of countries in which one overthrew the other’s government were just as likely to fight each other in the ensuing 10 years as pairs in which a regime change did not happen.
+Pairs of countries in which one overthrew the other’s government were just as likely to fight each other in the ensuing 10 years as pairs in which regime change did not happen.
 That was true even when the intervener tried to promote democracy.
 If the intervener installed a dictator, the two countries were actually more likely to experience hostilities.

 Trying to change a regime covertly, as Trump officials are apparently contemplating, is doubly doomed.
 Such attempts succeed only one-third of the time, and when they fail, they increase the likelihood of conflict between the intervener and the targeted state.

 Our research supports the conclusions of other studies.
-Researchers have found that when a country overthrows another’s government, it increases the likelihood of civil wars and usually doesn’t establish a democracy.
+Researchers have found when a country overthrows another’s government, it increases the likelihood of civil wars and usually doesn’t establish a democracy.

 What does this mean for Iran?